HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 )
 }}

-For more information on image use and weight, see the [Page Weight Chapter](https://almanac.httparchive.org/en/2024/page-weight).
+For more information on image use and weight, see the [Page Weight](./page-weight) chapter.

 #### Alt attributes